shahryorg/django-ads-txt/README.md

 ### Caching

 You can optionally cache the generation of the ads.txt.
-Add or change the ROBOTS_CACHE_TIMEOUT setting with a value in seconds in your Django settings file:
+Add or change the ADSTXT_CACHE_TIMEOUT setting with a value in seconds in your Django settings file:
 ```bash
 ADSTXT_CACHE_TIMEOUT = 60*60*24
 ```